notmuch/notmuch/doc/notmuch-emacs.rst

 is important, we’ll refer to the Emacs interface as *notmuch-emacs*.

-Notmuch-emacs is highly customizable via the the Emacs customization framework (or just by setting the appropriate variables).
+Notmuch-emacs is highly customizable via the Emacs customization framework (or just by setting the appropriate variables).
 We try to point out relevant variables in this manual, but in order to avoid duplication of information, you can usually find the most detailed